yuryion/Team13_Library_Management_System/README.md

 ## Library database:
 The purpose of this project was to create a library database with several different functionalities.
 The library contains two types of users members and admins (employees).
 The members are split into students and faculty.
 A member may request/hold items.
 There is a different limit for how many items a faculty vs student can borrow or hold.
 Also, the number of days will be different in case of students and teachers.
 Each item has a unique ID, and may have a different number of copies.

-## Installing the files:
-The Library project.zip folder in the link above contains the database sql dump (onethree_test.sql).
-If you are using the MySQL Workbench simply either import the sql file or copy the code into the editor in the Workbench and execu

 ##

 # Installation files and setting up using wamp

 ## Installing the files:
 The Library project.zip folder in the link above contains the database sql dump (onethree_test.sql).
-If you are using the MySQL Workbench simply either import the sql file or copy the code into the editor in the Workbench and execu
+If you are using the MySQL Workbench simply either import the sql file or copy the code into the editor in the Workbench and execute.

 **Using WAMP (Windows Apache MySQL PHP)**